Islington Village

 - Genuine village commercial strip at Old Dundas Street and Islington Avenue

-- Mimico Creek trail system for cycling, walking, and everyday recreation
+- Mimico Creek corridor and public trail sections for walking and everyday recreation

 - Large lots with renovation and addition potential relative to the price point